Dyslexia Answers From Visionary Eye Care

 Testing, Recommendations, and Responses

-Your optometrists at Visionary Eye Care can uncover many eye function and visual acuity challenges even before an actual reading/writing deficiency is obvious.
-Our comprehensive eye and vision exams can detect problems with eye alignment, eye motion, binocular vision, and pattern recognition even in very small children.
+Your optometrists at Visionary Eye Care are able to uncover many eye function and visual acuity challenges before an actual reading/writing deficiency becomes obvious.
+Our comprehensive eye and vision exams can detect problems with eye alignment, eye motion, binocular vision, and pattern recognition even in very young children.
 Refractive evaluations and vision testing can reveal a refractive error that needs to be corrected with eyeglasses.
-Eye function problems can be treated with vision therapy exercises, lenses, patching, and other techniques.
+Eye function problems can be treated with vision therapy, lenses, patching and other techniques.